Seattle Colleges Institute of English (SCIE)

 - Eligibility for full-time college-level enrollment at any of the three Seattle Colleges upon completion of the College Bridge program without additional English testing

 - Certificates upon satisfactory completion of SCIE's course curriculum

-The programs offered by SCIE begin at the start of each quarter.
-In Fall, Winter and Spring quarters, the term lasts ten weeks.
-In Summer quarter, the term lasts eight weeks.
+SCIE courses begin at the start of each quarter.
+In Fall, Winter, and Spring quarters, classes last ten weeks.
+In Summer quarter, classes last eight weeks.
 See Dates & Deadlines for detailed information on quarter start and end dates.

 The Intensive English program is designed for international students with basic (beginner or high-beginner) English proficiency.
 Students in Intensive English focus on improving all areas of their English language use, including receptive (listening and reading), productive (speaking and writing), and interactive skills.
 The program is intended for students who may have studied English in their home countries but who have limited experience with real-world English use.
 It is also intended for students who require additional language support including a focus on the fundamentals of English grammar.
 The total classroom time is 20 hours per week in Fall, Winter, and Spring quarters, and 25 hours per week in Summer quarter.